att/EELF/Readme.txt

 INTRODUCTION
 --------------
 EELF stands for Event and Error Logging Framework.
-It helps to implement an effective logging strategy and can log messages using string or using a message key from resource bundle(s) and also supports I18N (internalization).EELF provides a maven plugin to Generate wiki page.
+It helps to implement an effective logging strategy and can log messages using string or using a message key from resource bundle(s) and also supports I18N (internalization).
+EELF provides a maven plugin to Generate wiki page.
 EELF provides a wrapper to SLF4j, which internally uses logback framework.

 REQUIREMENTS